Casperento/casperento.github.io/_posts/2025-02-23-idempotent-backward-slice.md

 The program's Dominator Tree and Program Dependency Graph (PDG) are shown in Figures 2, and 3, respectively.
 These structures are used to compute an **idempotent backward slice** based on the slice criterion `use(b2)` (Figure 4).
 The resulting slice is shown in Figure 4(c).

+### Influence Region

+The **influence region** of a block $$ B $$ is the set of blocks dominated by $$ B $$ but not post-dominated by it.
+This region determines which variables are affected by a predicate.

+### Algorithm Overview

+1. **Input**: A program in SSA form, represented as a dominance tree.
+2. **Output**: A sparse slice containing only relevant instructions.
+3. **Steps**:
+   - Traverse the dominance tree to identify the influence region of each predicate.
+   - Link predicates to variables defined within their influence region.
+   - Use the PDG to compute transitive dependencies efficiently.

 ![Figure 2](/assets/img/posts/idempotent_backward_slices_post/program_dom_tree.png)
 **Figure 2**: _The program's Dominator Tree._